Dear reader of ADxS.org, please excuse the disruption.

 To put it bluntly: Increasing media consumption does not cause ADHD.

-ADHD, hyperactivity and impulsivity are probably causal causes of problematic media consumption.5
+Presumably, ADHD, hyperactivity and impulsivity are causal causes of problematic media consumption.5

-However, increasing media consumption means that the stimulus filter of an already existing ADHD is overloaded (even more quickly) and the person affected becomes stressed.
+However, increasing media consumption causes the stimulus filter of an already existing ADHD to become overloaded (even more quickly) and the person with ADHD becomes stressed as a result.

 In detail:

 ADHD involves a stimulus filter that is too wide open.
-Those affected have difficulty sorting out superfluous stimuli, which is why their brain is more easily overloaded.
+People with ADHD have difficulty sorting out superfluous stimuli, which is why their brain is more easily overloaded.
 In the last 100 years, the amount of stimuli that people take in every day has multiplied.

 While 100 years ago most journeys were made on foot, motorization accelerated traffic (and thus the pace of life).
 What came afterwards: